What is Agile Product Development?

 Agile product development is about producing working software in chunks, so-called iterations.
 It favors early release to get invaluable feedback from the users, which in turn feeds into the constant improvement of the product.
 This way, you listen to your users’ needs, observe and learn how they use your product to better understand which functions are lacking and which are not needed at all.
 It’s about bringing value in small increments.

-With Agile software development methodology, you’re not building a fully-fledged product at one go.
+With Agile software development methodology, you’re not building a fully-fledged product in one go.
 You start small and test to see if this is what your users need at that particular moment.

 Let’s go back to the cat tree tower example.
 In the Agile product development process, you would build the first level of the cat tree tower (small iteration) and observe how cats are behaving.
 You’re testing the specific piece of the product.
 You could ask the following questions: